darkoverlordofdata/resume/readme.md

     Wrote a payable package to automate monthly payments to the insurance carriers, accompanied with EDI transmittal via magnetic tape.

-    Head developer on a team to implement automated claims processing.
+    Lead developer on a team to implement automated claims processing.